 The Difference Between good and great: People who are ‘great ‘at what they do are continually driven by the detail and by a passion for implementing their ideas into actual actions (which is a difficult thing).
 People who are only ‘good’ may have unbelievably great ideas but they just do not know how to close deals and actually action these ideas into becoming a reality.

-Greatness comes through an application of great thoughts and ideas into making things happen.
+John Smit believes greatness comes through an application of great thoughts and ideas into making things happen.
 It really comes down to implementation